Philippe-cz/BrainTumorClassification/README.md

 **Dataset**

 The dataset used in this notebook consists of a collection of MRI scans of brain tumors.
-Dataset https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection
+Dataset URL: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection

 **Model Architecture**